-- High-level disinfection-used to clean patient-care equipment that touches mucous membranes - Low-level disinfection-used to clean the hospital environment or items that touch intact skin
+- High-level disinfection-used to clean patient-care equipment that touches mucous membranes - Low-level disinfection-used to clean the hospital environment or items that touch intact skin (Rutala et al., 2008)

 Products for sterilization and disinfection are licensed for the appropriate use by the FDA.
 Always be sure the product you plan to use is licensed for the intended purpose.
-And always use the lowest level of product that will do the job, since all disinfectants are toxic by their nature.
+And always use the lowest level of product that will do the job, since all disinfectants are toxic by their nature (Rutala et al., 2008).